-With over 245 shows performed, Runaway Gin is the World's Most Active Phish Tribute Band.
-They play Sundays whenever possible in their hometown at the Charleston Pour House and tour often.
+With over 245 shows performed since their inception in 2014, Runaway Gin is the World's Most Active Phish Tribute Band.
 On July 4th, 2015, after the second show of the Grateful Dead GD50 run, Runaway Gin sold out the Hard Rock Cafe in Chicago and catapulting them from a Southeastern regional act onto the National scene.

 The members of Runaway Gin are long time Phish fans who have united with the goal of creating musical moments inspired by Phish.
 The band's song list is constantly growing and their improvisational and communication skills are constantly developing independently and together.
 Like Phish, Runaway Gin will never play the same show or jam the same way twice making every show a unique experience and every moment pure artistic creation.